By: Kevin Henry

 - Keep your big picture front and center.
 Make your phone screensaver an image or a quote of where you are heading.

 - Place another one in the visor of your car.
 When you flip it down for that last mirror check, it becomes your “go get it” driver to start your practice days.

-- When the toxic comes, take a deep breath and remember learning who not to be is as valuable as learning who to be.
-Find peace that the team is helping you in this way.
+- When the toxicity comes, take a deep breath and remember learning who not to be is as valuable as learning who to be.
+Find the peace that the team is helping you in this way.

 - If you feel the toxicity is inadvertent and the team just doesn’t know what it doesn’t know, let’s find some one-on-one time to talk.
 We can walk you through how to have an honest conversation that will help.